BlinkTagInc/gtfs-to-html/README.md

     cp config-sample.json config.json

+All files starting with `config*.json` are .gitignored - so you can create multiple configuration files such as `config-caltrain.json`.

 | option | type | description |
 | ------ | ---- | ----------- |
 | [`agencies`](#agencies) | array | An array of GTFS files to be imported. |